truquy/remove_CLI_Rust/README.md

 README.md

-# copy_CLI_Rust
+# remove_CLI_Rus
 2024/11/25
-This project will copy the contains of a given file to another file.
+This project will remove the given found if it was found in the directory